shivathapaa/Nepali-Date-Picker/README.md

 The library is published to [Maven Central.
 You can find all artifacts here.](https://central.sonatype.com/namespace/io.github.shivathapaa)

-This library is almost stable with the release of version `2.0.0-rc01`.
-However, it currently depends on JetBrains Compose `1.7.0-beta01 or later`.
-I expect to release a fully stable version once JetBrains Compose reaches a stable release.
-In the meantime, `2.0.0-rc01` is considered `stable` and highly reliable for production use.

 > If you encounter version conflicts using this library, you can solve this in two ways:
 > - Use an earlier version of the Nepali-Date-Picker library (`2.0.0-beta06 or before`) if stability is required and your project is using a lower version of JetBrains Compose or Android Compose.
 > - Alternatively, you can update your JetBrains Compose or Android Compose version to `1.7.0-beta01 or later` to resolve the conflict.